Calgary Zoo: Exploration Asia (Formerly Eurasia)

 Red panda (Ailurus fulgens) at the zoo.

 The western portion of St. George's Island is dedicated to Eurasian animals.
 Animals in this area include Amur tigers, snow leopards, Pallas's cats, Japanese macaques, red pandas, Japanese serows, Bactrian camels, and Komodo dragons.
 This section was also home to four giant pandas which debuted in early May 2018.
 The giant pandas were on loan from the Chengdu Research Base in Chengdu, Sichaun, China.
 Panda Passage featured adult male Da Mao, cubs Jia Yueyue and Jia Panpan as well as their mother Er Shun.
 The pandas returned to China because of bamboo supply chain issues arising from COVID-19.
 Formerly residing in the Panda's habitat area was a herd of Asian elephants (relocated to the Smithsonian National Zoo) and later a male Indian rhinoceros named Sabari (now residing in Safari Niagara, Ontario).
 The area known as Panda Passage has since been renamed to Gateway to Asia and has seen the addition of Malayan tapir and white-handed gibbons.

 In February 2025, the zoo announced a multi-phase redevelopment of the Exploration Asia zone starting with the 'Asia Highlands' phase focussing on species of Southeast Asia, the Eastern Himalayas, and Northeast Asia.
-This first phase is expected to be completed in summer 2026.
+The first phase was completed in 2026.